salindersidhu/Blocks/README.md

 5. Generate the Makefiles by typing `cmake ..` into the terminal
 6. Type `make` into the terminal to build `PhysicsFS`
 7. Type `sudo make install` to install the `PhysicsFS` library
-8. Type `cd /usr/local/include` into the terminal to navigate to that folder
-9. You will need to move the `physfs.h` header file to new folder called `PHYSFS` by typing `sudo chmod 777 physfs.h && sudo mkdir PHYSFS && sudo mv physfs.h PHYSFS`
-10. Delete the extracted PhysicsFS source code folder `physfs-2.0.3` and the `bin` folder
+8. Delete the extracted PhysicsFS source code folder `physfs-2.0.3` and the `bin` folder

 ####Compiling Blocks:
 1. Clone the repo to obtain the project and source code